Matrimonial Causes Act 1937

 The Matrimonial Causes Act 1937 (1 Edw.
 8. & 1 Geo.
 6. c.
-57) is a law on divorce in the United Kingdom.
+57) was an act of the Parliament of the United Kingdom on divorce in the United Kingdom.
 It extended the grounds for divorce, which until then only included adultery, to include unlawful desertion for three years or more, cruelty, and incurable insanity, incest or sodomy.

-Apart from the Church of England, its associated Mothers' Union, and the Roman Catholic Church, there was broad support for divorce law liberalisation, for this legislation had not been significantly amended since the passage of the Matrimonial Causes Act 1857 – when adjudication had been removed from church courts and placed before secular courts.
+Apart from the Church of England, its associated Mothers' Union, and the Roman Catholic Church, there was broad support for divorce law liberalisation, for this legislation had not been significantly amended since the passage of the Matrimonial Causes Act 1857 (20 & 21 Vict. c.
+85) – when adjudication had been removed from church courts and placed before secular courts.

 Origins

 Previously, before the Matrimonial Causes Act 1923, men could divorce women on the basis of adultery, but women were required to prove that their male partners had undertaken adultery and additional offences, such as incest, sodomy, cruelty (roughly equivalent to domestic violence) and other possible reasons.

 In 1912, a royal commission had recommended further liberalisation (a minority report by Archbishop Cosmo Gordon Lang, Sir William Anson and Sir Lewis Dibdin dissented).
 The feminist-allied National Union of Societies for Equal Citizenship promoted a more equitable treatment of divorce law which made it easier for women to seek divorce when it considered the matter in 1923.
 However, nothing was done at that time to broaden grounds for divorce from adultery alone, to include permanent desertion of one's partner and family, and incurable and severe mental illness.